-This is an old and approved method of identifying, as nearly as possible, the interests of those who

-British House of Commons have always been chosen for a limited period.
+This is an old and approved method of identifying, as nearly as possible, the interests of those who rule, with the interests of those who are ruled.
+It is in pursuance of this advantage, that the Members of the British House of Commons have always been chosen for a limited period.
 If the Members were hereditary, or even if they were chosen for life, every inquirer would immediately pronounce that they would employ, for their own advantage, the powers entrusted to them; and that they would go just as far in abusing the persons and properties of the people, as their estimate of the powers and spirit of the people to resist them would allow them to contemplate as safe.